How to Increase IPO Allotment Chances?

 Six Tips to Increase IPO Allotment Chances

-Now that we understand the rationale behind allotment, it’s time to explore strategies to increase your chances of IPO allotment.
-Although there are limitations when there is high demand for IPO shares, you can still avoid pitfalls and optimize your allotment results.
-Here are six effective tips to increase IPO allotment chances:
+With a clear understanding of the rationale behind allotment, it’s time to delve into strategies that can enhance your chances of receiving an IPO allotment.
+While high demand for IPO shares presents certain limitations, you can still navigate potential pitfalls and optimize your allotment outcomes.
+Here are six effective tips to boost your chances of securing an IPO allotment:

 #1 Avoid Large Applications

-As mentioned earlier, SEBI’s current allotment process treats all retail applications (below INR 200,000) equally.
-This means that making a big application of INR 100,000 in the case of oversubscription doesn’t provide any advantage.
-Large applications only make sense in large IPOs where there is a reasonable expectation of the retail segment remaining undersubscribed.
+As mentioned earlier, SEBI’s current allotment process treats all retail applications (below INR 2,00,000) equally.
+This means that submitting a larger application of INR 1,00,000 during oversubscription does not provide any advantage.
+Large applications are only beneficial in substantial IPOs where there is a reasonable expectation that the retail segment will remain undersubscribed.

-For instance, consider the recent INR 4,326 crore IPO of Mankind Pharma, where every retail investor had a chance of receiving an allocation.
+For instance, consider the recent INR 27,870 crore IPO of Hyundai India, where every retail investor had a chance of receiving an allocation.
 While the reasons for this undersubscription were different, it serves as a good example.

 #2 Utilize Multiple Demat Accounts

-Since large applications are not advantageous, you can consider using the same amount to make multiple applications from different demat accounts.
-The probability of successful allotment increases six-fold when you submit six applications for single lots instead of making a single application for six lots.
-However, it’s important to note that these demat accounts must be linked to different PAN accounts.
-In other words, you cannot make multiple applications in your own name.
+Since large applications do not offer any advantages, you might consider using the same amount to submit multiple applications from different demat accounts.
+The likelihood of successful allotment increases significantly—up to six times—when you submit six applications for single lots rather than one application for six lots.
+However, it’s important to note that these demat accounts are linked to different PAN accounts.
+In other words, you cannot submit multiple applications under your name.

 Encouraging friends and family members to open demat accounts and apply for upcoming IPOs is an effective strategy to increase IPO allotment chances.
 Opening new demat accounts is quick and easy nowadays, with several brokers offering free demat and trading accounts.
 Additionally, the e-KYC process takes just a few minutes.